fabschurt/silex-provider-captcha/README.md

 ### Captcha image

-You can now request a captcha JPEG image from the URL defined by the `captcha.url` parameter.
+You can now request a captcha JPEG image from the URL defined by the `captcha.url` parameter (bound to the route defined by the `captcha.route_name` parameter).
 So, for example, in a Twig template&nbsp;:

 ```twig
 <img src="{{ path(app['captcha.route_name'], {cache_buster: 'now'|date('U')}) }}" alt="" />